sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 We use the `@Get()` annotation like previously, but this time we add a [route parameter](https://docs.nestjs.com/controllers#route-parameters) using `:id`.
 This parameter can then be retrieved with the function arguments using the `@Param('id')` annotation.

 We check that the provided string is a valid MongoDB `ObjectID` and then we call the `petsRepository.findOne()` method to find the matching entity.
-In case it's not found or if provided ID is invalid, we return a status `404` error using NestJS predefined exception class `NotFoundException`.
+In case it's not found or if the provided ID is invalid, we return a status `404` error using NestJS predefined exception class `NotFoundException`.

 ### Create